NandkishorJadoun/battleship/README.md

 * Managing DOM interactions alongside logic
 * Applying ESLint + Prettier for clean code
 * Practicing separation of concerns (UI vs Game logic)

-This project is open source under the [MIT License](LICENSE).

----

-Let me know if you want to add credits, gifs/screenshots, or deployment instructions!